dmbarbour/wikilon/docs/AwelonLang.md

 Essentially, we define a symbol of form `@dict` like we would an Awelon word.
 The definition of this child dictionary is always centralized to a single secure hash.
 Only the final definition of the symbol is relevant.
 By default, every symbol of form `@dict` references an empty dictionary.

 There is no means for a child dictionary to reference its parent.
 Each child dictionary is entirely self-contained.
-This is a useful constraint for application security models, providing an structural restriction on dataflow when we communicate databases, documents, messages, or other application objects as dictionaries.
+This is a useful constraint for application security models, providing an structural restriction on dataflow when we model databases, documents, messages, or other application objects as dictionaries.
 However, it does result in a lot of logical replication between parent and child - for example, replicated definitions for natural numbers, arithmetic, texts, and list processing.
 Fortunately, structure sharing between parent and child is possible by deriving from common secure hashes.

-Ugly aesthetics like `42@dict` can be further mitigated via localization.
+Ugly aesthetics like `42@dict` can be further ameliorated via localization.
 Localization is a special optimization for evaluation with hierarchical dictionaries.
 Whenever `foo@bar` has the same meaning as `foo` within a given context, the runtime is free to replace the former with the latter.
 Localization can improve both performance (in context of stowage or memoization) and aesthetics.
-Further, it can lead to localization of associated metadata, for example we end up using `foo.doc` instead of `foo.doc@bar`.
+Further, it enables localization of associated metadata, for example we end up referencing `foo.doc` instead of `foo.doc@bar`.

 *Note:* Namespace qualifiers may be hierarchical, and are right associative.
 For example, `foo@bar@baz` means we use the meaning of `foo@bar` under dictionary `baz`.
 Direct use of hierarchical qualifiers is discouraged, but they may arise naturally during evaluation.